Police prepare for ‘planned violence’ at Garden City, Warwick Mall

 “We have to take it as a credible threat,” he said.
 “We will be prepared for tonight.”

-Neither a Warwick city spokesperson nor Police Chief Col. Rick Rathbun has yet to comment on threats about Warwick Mall.
+Neither a Warwick city spokesperson nor Police Chief Col. Rick Rathbun have commented on the potential threat to the Warwick Mall.

-According to Providence police, as many as 300 people crowded in front of Providence Place around midnight, and an estimated crowd of 100 were able to get inside the building, where they allegedly looted and vandalized about a dozen businesses.
+According to Providence police, as many as 300 people crowded in front of Providence Place around midnight, of which around 100 were able to get inside the building, where they allegedly looted and vandalized about a dozen businesses.

-Outside, at least two police cruisers were vandalized – with one set on fire.
-65 people were arrested, police said.
+Outside, at least two police cruisers were vandalized with one set on fire.
+Sixty-five people were arrested, police said.

 Cranston Mayor Alan Fung said in a text message to Target 12 he has “full confidence” in the city’s police department.